jackoske/ESP-Sketch-Data-Upload/README.md

 This script is used to generate a SPIFFS image from a data folder and upload it to an ESP32 chip.

+uploading files to the ESP modules, such as HTML, CSS, JavaScript, and other resources, involves using a feature called SPIFFS (SPI Flash File System) or LittleFS.
+These filesystems allow you to store and serve files directly from the module's Flash memory, eliminating the need for an external SD card.
+Here's a script to upload files to ESP devices.

 ## Variables and Options

 - `DATA_FOLDER`: The directory containing the data to be included in the SPIFFS image.